-In February, the Center for Medicare and Medicaid Innovation released a Request for Applications (RFA) for the Part D Payment Modernization Model (PMM).
+In February, the Center for Medicare and Medicaid Innovation released a Request for Applications (RFA) for the Medicare Part D Payment Modernization Model (PMM).
 The PMM is a voluntary program whose goal is to reduce Part D federal reinsurance costs by adding new program flexibilities and introducing a two-sided risk-sharing arrangement around federal reinsurance costs.
-Interested Part D plan sponsors were required to submit an application to the Centers for Medicare and Medicaid Services by March 15 in order to participate in the 2020 plan year.
+Interested Part D plan sponsors were required to submit an application to the Centers for Medicare and Medicaid Services (CMS) by March 15 in order to participate in the 2020 plan year.

 There are many unknowns and questions regarding the PMM RFA.
 Some of these questions are:

 • Who is eligible to participate (and who would want to)?

 • What types of formulary or other program flexibility might be offered?

 • Will this really result in Part D savings?

 • How should plans determine information required for the application without insight on key program aspects?

 • How could this be affected by the U.S. Department of Health and Human Services (HHS) proposal to move drug rebates to point of sale?

 • What are the financial implications to the bid?